Consultant Orthopaedic Surgeon

 Cameron Hatrick trained at Clare College, Cambridge and St. Thomas’ Hospital, London qualifying in 1990.
 He underwent Basic Surgical Training on the St Bartholomew’s rotation, London and then specialised in Orthopaedics on the South East Thames Orthopaedic rotation.

-He undertook two fellowships in Sydney, Australia, sub-speacialising in shoulder and hand surgery.
+He undertook two fellowships in Sydney, Australia, sub-specialising in shoulder and hand surgery.

 The first fellowship was with Professor Michael Tonkin in the Department of Hand Surgery and Peripheral Nerve Surgery at the Royal North Shore Hospital.
 The second fellowship was with Professor David Sonnabend in the Department of Orthopaedics, Prince of Wales Hospital and also with Professor William Walsh in the Orthopaedic Research Laboratories in the same hospital.